Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Isomorphisms, equivalences and their consequences

 \textbf{Non-nested Merge.} The non-nested circles $C_i$ and $C_j$ are merged into $C$.
-We use the same conventions and spread the same scalars as in \fullref{subsec:multparameters}.
+We use the same scalars as for the multiplication.

 \textbf{Nested Merge.} The nested circles $C_i$ and $C_j$ are merged into $C$.
-We use the same conventions and scalars as in \fullref{subsec:multparameters}, but additionally multiply with $\parsign$.
+We use the scalars as for the multiplication, but additionally multiply with $\parsign$.

 \textbf{Non-nested Split.} The circle $C$ splits into the non-nested circles $C_{\mathrm{bot}}$ and $C_{\mathrm{top}}$ (being at the bottom or top of the picture).
-We use the same conventions and spread almost the same scalars as in \fullref{subsec:multparameters}, but in case $C$ is oriented anticlockwise, we use (for bottom, respectively top, circle oriented clockwise)
+We use almost the same scalars as for multiplication, but in case $C$ is oriented anticlockwise, we use (for bottom, respectively top, circle oriented clockwise)

 Here $\gamma_{\mathrm{bot}}^{\rm ndot}$ respectively $\gamma_{\mathrm{top}}^{\rm ndot}$ are to be understood similar to \eqref{eq:new-dot1} and \eqref{eq:new-dot2}.
 In case $C$ is oriented clockwise, we use